mchmarny/custom-cloud-workstation-image/README.md

 export AR_REPO="ws-images"
 ```

-# build
+### image

-Next, create a GitHub trigger in GCB using the [provided build configurations file](cloudbuild.yaml).
+To build a custom image for Cloud Workstations (CW) using the provided docker file, first, create a GitHub trigger in GCB using the [provided build configurations file](cloudbuild.yaml).
 More detail about the parameters used below [here](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers#build_trigger):

 > Note, if you get `Repository mapping does not exist` error, follow the provided URL to connect that repo to your project.